 For individuals deeply invested in the Apple ecosystem, the choice often comes down to three models that cater to different needs and budgets.

 Finally, the Apple Watch SE represents the best budget-friendly entry point to the ecosystem.
+Its redesigned bioactive sensor provides more accurate heart rate tracking and enables FDA-authorized sleep apnea detection.

 The Fitness Powerhouses: Garmin & Specialized Trackers